-1. The first is to draw two preliminary pre-instruction drawings: one of a tennis shoe with loose laces and one of the corner of a room with furnishings.
+1. The first is to draw two preliminary pre-instruction drawings: one of a tennis shoe with loose laces and one of the corners of a room with furnishings.
 These are to keep so you can compare your progress at the end of the lessons.

-2. The next assignment is to do three sets of different types of lines, each example in a 2" x 4" box, that do not need to represent anything but are simply like the lines in the three master drawings: Draw thick and thin, light and dark lines like in Juan Gris' drawing by pressing harder and lighter with your pencil, then draw smooth flowing lines like in Picasso's line drawing, and lastly draw curled lines like in van Gogh's drawing.
-(Click on links to see the examples.)
+2. The next assignment is to do three sets of different types of lines, each example in a 2" x 4" box, that does not need to represent anything but is simply like the lines in the three master drawings: Draw thick and thin, light and dark lines like in Juan Gris' drawing by pressing harder and lighter with your pencil, then draw smooth flowing lines like in Picasso's line drawing, and lastly draw curled lines like in van Gogh's drawing.
+(Click on the links to see the examples.)

 Lesson 1: Drawing I Edges or Contour Line